nusenu/OrNetStats/index.md

 ## Verified Operator Domains

-The tor ContactInfo is an arbitrary string which allows everyone (including malicious operators) to impersonate other relay operators.
+A Tor's ContactInfo is an arbitrary string which can be freely choosen by the relay operator unfortunatelly this allows also malicious entities to impersonate other relay operators.
+This is being exploited in the wild.
-The following relay operators did make an effort to allow for automated verification of the domain/hostname provided in their ContactInfo using the [ContactInfo Information Sharing Specification version 2](https://nusenu.github.io/ContactInfo-Information-Sharing-Specification/).
+The following relay operators did make an effort to allow for automated verification of the hostname provided in their ContactInfo using the [ContactInfo Information Sharing Specification version 2](https://nusenu.github.io/ContactInfo-Information-Sharing-Specification/).
-Since this is a two way link (domain to relay and relay to domain), this can not be easily spoofed.
+Since this is a two way link (domain to relay and relay to domain), this can no longer be easily be spoofed by an attacker.

 <div class="datatable-begin"></div>